-Going to Vietnam soon and curious about how bad are mosquitos in Vietnam.
+Going to Vietnam soon and are curious about how bad are mosquitos in Vietnam.
 Well for starters there are mosquitoes everywhere in Vietnam from northern Vietnam to the south of Vietnam.
 There is no way to avoid them.
 How bad are mosquitoes in Vietnam?

 Simply cause of Vietnam’s humid climate, mosquitoes do well in this type of climate.
 There are more mosquitoes during the rainy season but really they are present all year round.
 There are tips to avoid or be less attractive to mosquitoes by using less cologne and reducing the amount of alcohol drank while not sitting in an area with low lighting.